laoshaw/lede-docker/README.md

 About
 =====

-Simple script to import rootfs tarball from LEDE (rc2 for now).
+Simple script to import rootfs tarball from LEDE.

 Change your HUBUSER to adapt it to your needs.